Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 ## 2. GRANT OF LICENSE

-**Evaluation License (Paid Pilot Required).**
+**Evaluation License.**

+**Organizational evaluation options:**

-**Business evaluation requires a paid Pilot.
-No exceptions.** Organizations may not evaluate the Software without executing a Pilot Order Form and paying applicable Pilot fees.
+1. **30-Day Evaluation ($0):** Organizations may evaluate the Software for 30 days without a paid license, subject to strict limitations:

-**If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot.
-If not, no problem.**
+   - Non-production use only (no client deliverables, no revenue-generating activities)
+   - No redistribution or sharing with third parties
+   - Evaluation purposes only
+   - Must request in writing (subject to approval)

+2. **Paid Pilot:** Organizations may execute a Pilot Order Form and pay applicable Pilot fees ($35,000) for extended evaluation (4–6 weeks).
+Pilot fees are credited 100% toward the first-year Annual License if converted within 60 days.

-**Exception:** Tax-exempt academic research institutions may request a $0 evaluation pilot by contacting Licensor in writing.
+3. **Academic Exception:** Tax-exempt academic research institutions may request a $0 evaluation pilot by contacting Licensor in writing.
 Such requests are subject to Licensor's approval and must demonstrate qualifying non-commercial academic research use as defined in `LICENSE`.
 This exception is limited to non-commercial academic research only.

+**If you're a legal entity, you need a license for continued use beyond the 30-day evaluation period.**

 **Pilot License:**
 Upon execution of a Pilot Order Form and payment of Pilot fees, Licensor grants Licensee a temporary, non-exclusive license to use the Software for Internal Commercial Use solely for the purpose of evaluation and testing for the period specified in the Pilot Order Form (typically 4–6 weeks).